 Ancient Semi-Natural Woodland (ASNW) is mainly made up of trees and shrubs native to the area, often arising from natural regeneration.

 Planted on Ancient Woodland Sites (PAWS).
-These plantations retain ancient woodland features such as undisturbed soil, ground flora and fungi.
+These plantations retain ancient woodland features such as undisturbed soil, fungi and ground flora.

 Planning policy.
-The presence of either of these types of ancient woodland site is a material consideration in planning applications.
-Ancient woodland is identified specifically in the National Planning Policy Framework and there is Standing Advice from Natural England and the Forestry Commission.
+The presence of either of these types of Ancient Woodland is a material consideration in planning applications.
+Ancient Woodland is identified specifically in the National Planning Policy Framework as irreplaceable, and Natural England and the Forestry Commission have produced Standing Advice.

 How to identify ancient woodland sites